Tribunal Costs

 Complexity Typical Charges Example

-The actual costs will be based upon the amount of time that we spend undertaking work on your behalf, calculated at an hourly charging rate of between £180 and £220 per hour, plus Vat.
+The actual costs will be based upon the amount of time that we spend undertaking work on your behalf, calculated at an hourly charging rate of between £235 and £260 per hour, plus Vat.
+Fees are charged on a proportional basis, whereby each hour is divided into 10 units of 6 minutes.
+E.g. a short phone call or email exchange might be 1 or 2 units.

 Complexity